 The Chroma V2 has dedicated media hotkeys so you can control your music as you work, and while it only has one incline setting, it does feature a detachable wrist rest that is absolutely essential when you’re balancing spreadsheets all night.

-Again, the keys can be switched up with the linear Razer Yellow, Clicky Razer Green, and the Tactile Razer Orange, so you can customize its look so it can match your Alienware Area 51 Threadripperv, which you swore to your bosses is essential for your work as a copywriter.
-So far, key switching is seamless, easy, and everything snaps on and off without feeling flimsy.
+Again, the keys can be switched up with the linear Razer Yellow, Clicky Razer Green, and Tactile Razer Orange, so you can customize its look so it can match your Alienware Area 51 Threadripperv, which you swore to your bosses is essential for your work as a copywriter.
+So far, key switching is seamless, and easy, and everything snaps on and off without feeling flimsy.
 It also runs on the Razer Synapse 3, so all customization options are available to you.

 However, again, it’s not fully compatible with macOS or Linux, so you won’t really have all the customization options for gaming.
 It also doesn’t have a NumPad, so if your work involves a lot of numbers, this might be a huge disadvantage.